-Police say report of missing girl in car was ‘bogus’
+Man facing charges after falsely claiming girl was inside stolen car

 A few minutes later, they said they had been given "bogus information" and that "NO child is missing!"

-Spokeman Louis Brownlee said a man made up the child, presumably so officers would look for his stolen car faster.
+Spokesman Louis Brownlee said a man made up the story about the child, presumably so officers would look for his stolen car faster.
 The car was stolen but the child was made up.